-C.1.20.bis Describe the assessment process and the areas assessed by the Board of Directors with the assistance, as the case may be, of an external consultant, in regard to the diversity of its composition and competencies, its operation and the composition of its committees, the performance of the chairman of the Board of Directors and the chief executive of the company and the performance and contribution of each director.
+- 1) Submission of documentation relating to the Board meetings on Fridays before 12:00 (Friday before the Board Meeting to be held on Tuesdays) except for justified reasons. - 2) Establishment of times for each item on the agenda; encourage their debate; indicate whether the items on the agenda are for debate, information or decision; Session Start Times from 10 am (until 2 pm). - 3) Preparation and approval of the Company's Strategic Plan. - 4) Proposed regulatory change; Remuneration for assistance to Board Committees in accordance with the Public Remuneration Policy. - 5) That the Audit Committee should adapt as far as possible to the recommendations of the Technical Guide of the CNMV. - C.1.20.bis Describe the appraisal process and the areas assessed by the Board of Directors with the assistance, as the case may be, of an external consultant, in regard to the diversity of its composition and powers, their operation and the composition of their committees, the performance of the chairman of the Board of Directors and the chief executive of the company, along with the performance and contribution of each director.

-The Secretary of the Board of Directors developed a self-evaluation questionnaire which was analysed and evaluated by the Appointments and Remuneration Committee, and later approved unanimously by the Board of Directors in April 2016.
-The goal of this questionnaire is to provide the Board and the committees with the mechanisms they need to evaluate the diversity of the composition of the Board of Directors and its competencies, the operation and composition of the committees, the performance of the Chairman of the Board of Directors and the first executive of the company and the performance and contribution of each director.
+The Secretariat of the Board of Directors, drafted in 2016 a self-assessment questionnaire, which has been reviewed in the Appointments and Remuneration Committee held in September 2017 without any changes being proposed.
+Subsequently, it was reported to the Board of Directors on the same day and distributed to the Directors.
+The purpose of this questionnaire is to provide the Board and the Committees with the necessary mechanisms to evaluate the diversity in the composition of the Board of Directors and its powers, the functioning and composition of its Committees, the performance of the Chairman of the Board of Directors and the chief executive of the company, along with the performance and contribution of each director.